no script

 Is it engagement rings and fairytales, or investable assets and mining?

 Diamonds have been around since the fourth century BC.
 Every natural diamond is immensely old, formed long before dinosaurs roamed the earth.
 The youngest diamond is 900 million years old, and the oldest is 3.2 billion years old.
-As the stones made their way through different centuries, time periods, and cultures, unique myths, legends, and even superstitions were created and passed down.
+As the stones made their way through different centuries, periods, and cultures, unique myths, legends, and even superstitions were created and passed down.

 In our mission to bring investable diamond commodities to the broader market, Diamond Standard has encountered some common myths that have proven persistent – and which, without a more informed perspective, sometimes hold investors back from realizing the full benefits of these popular stones as investable assets.